Daniel Mears

 Daniel Preston Mears (born 1966) is an American criminologist, a Fellow of the American Society of Criminology, and the Mark C. Stafford Professor of Criminology at the Florida State University College of Criminology & Criminal Justice.

+Scientific career

+Mears has worked as a Fellow of the American Society of Criminology, as well as a professor in the Florida State University College of Criminology & Criminal Justice.
 A 2011 ranking of American criminologists ranked Mears as the second most influential in terms of scholarly contributions.
 His research interests include the study of supermax prisons, immigration and crime, causes of offending, sentencing, and juvenile and criminal justice policy.

 Published works

 Books

 Mears is the author of several books.